 Kenneth Foster, DMD

-Dr. Foster graduated from Temple University in 2007.
-He joined the clinic in November 2010.
-He is part-time and works with us on Wednesday and Fridays.
+Dr. Foster graduated from Temple University in 2006.
+He joined the office in November 2010.
+He works part-time with us 2 days a week.

 Stephen Pecht, DDS

-Dr. Pecht graduated from West Virginia.
-He joined the clinic in August 2014.
-He currently fills in throughout the year.
+Dr. Pecht graduated from West Virginia University School of Dentistry in 2013.
+He joined the office in August 2014.
+He currently works per diem.